 Additionally, rosemary essential oil is a DHT blocker in its own right, inhibiting 5-alpha-reductase and preventing testosterone’s conversion.

-As a newly-discovered DHT blockers, reishi mushroom is still gaining traction in the world of hair loss treatment and hair growth.
+As a newly-discovered DHT blocker, reishi mushroom is still gaining traction in the world of hair loss treatment and hair growth.

 That doesn’t mean it’s any less effective at treating the underlying cause of AGA, though, and is an excellent addition to your topical hair care routine.